-The concept of range is a natural extension to the double and triple formation.
-In a range, the stock attempts to hit the same upper and lower price level multiple times for an extended period of time.
+The concept of the range is a natural extension to the double and triple formation.
+The stock attempts to hit the same upper and lower price level multiple times for an extended period of time in a range.
 This is also referred to as the sideways market.
 As the price oscillates in a narrow range without forming a particular trend, it is called a sideways market or sideways drift.
-So, when both the buyers and sellers are not confident about the market direction, the price would typically move in a range, and hence typical long term investors would find the markets a bit frustrating during this period.
+So, when both the buyers and sellers are not confident about the market direction, the price would typically move in a range.
+Hence, typically long term investors would find the markets a bit frustrating during this period.

-As you can see the stock hit the same upper (Rs.165) and the same lower (Rs.128) level multiple times, and continued to trade within the range.
+As you can see, the stock hit the same upper (Rs.165) and the same lower (Rs.128) level multiple times and continued to trade within the range.
 The area between the upper and lower level is called the width of the range.
-One of the easy trades to initiate in such a scenario would be to buy near the lower level, and sell near the higher level.
-In fact the trade can be both ways with the trader opting to short at the higher level and buying it back at the lower level.
+One of the easy trades to initiate in such a scenario would be to buy near the lower level and sell near the higher level.
+In fact, the trade can be both ways with the trader opting to short at a higher level and repurchasing it at the lower level.